 The WTA said it would review future tournaments in Dubai and their action caused the Tennis Channel to decide not to televise the event.
 The Wall Street Journal also dropped their sponsorship and 2008 winner Andy Roddick chose not to defend his title due to the refusal of the Visa.

 The United Arab Emirates decided to grant Peer a Visa for the 2010 Championships but she was placed under strict restrictions.
 She was not allowed to mix with the other players off the court, had to exercise in a separate gym, and was under strict guard on her way from her hotel to the courts.

 There was added pressure because the 2010 tournament clashed with the Dubai authorities investigating the assassination of Hamas operative Mahmoud al-Mabhouh which they blamed on Israeli agents posing as European nationals.

 Peer was praised by all her fellow competitors for keeping her composure during the tournament, and Venus Williams said she could not imagine anyone else on the WTA tour being able to do it.

-Peer had showed great promise as a junior.
-At the age of 12 she won the Eddie Herr International Doubles titles with Nicole Vaidisova and she also reached the singles final.
-In the Autumn 2001 she took first place in the Nike Junior Tour International Masters Tournament in the Bahamas and she also became the youngest player ever to win the Israeli Women's Tennis Championships.
+Peer had shown great promise as a junior.
+At the age of 12, she won the Eddie Herr International Doubles titles with Nicole Vaidisova and she also reached the singles final.
+In the Autumn of 2001, she took first place in the Nike Junior Tour International Masters Tournament in the Bahamas and she also became the youngest player ever to win the Israeli Women’s Tennis Championships.
 She also won the 55th annual Ericsson Orange Bowl International Under 14 Girls title without dropping a set.